FerallOut/UKDforked_DanGorski_spatial-ATGL-KO-24h/README.md

 # spatial-Atgl-KO-24h

 This is a spatial transcriptomics project led by [Dr. Katharina Botterman](mailto:katharina.bottermann@hhu.de).
-It includes 10x Genomics Visium data of cardiac tissue 24 h after ischemia/reperfusion injury from adipose specific (iAdipoQCre) *Atgl*-KO mice.
+It includes 10x Genomics Visium data of cardiac tissue 24 h after ischemia/reperfusion injury from adipose specific (iAdipoQCre) ATGL-KO mice.

 ## Sequencing data
 Sequencing data, including fastq files and count matrices will be available upon publication or request.